-I should mention that Heather lives in a converted garage.
-She has no basement, and there was really no safe place to take cover.
-From somewhere in the distant past I recalled something about the southwest corner being the safest side of the house in a tornado, so we sat on her couch, conveniently located in the southwest corner.
+Heather's apartment was a converted garage.
+She had no basement, and there was really no safe place to take cover.
+From somewhere in the distant past I recalled something about the southwest corner being the safest side of the house in a tornado, so we huddled on her couch, conveniently located in the southwest corner.

 We listened as the storm approached.
 We heard the winds pick up, and then we heard another sound, a sound like a freight train.
-The first thought that entered my mind, I kid you not, was, "I can tell everyone at work tomorrow that it sounded like a tornado."
+The first thought that entered my mind, I kid you not, was, "I can tell everyone at work that it sounded like a tornado."
 Heather later said that she had heard small objects being thrown into the sides of the apartment.
 But I couldn't hear much of anything, due to the increasing pressure in my ears.
-Only then did it finally occur to me that maybe we actually were experiencing a tornado.
+Only then did it occur to me that maybe it actually was a tornado.

-I began to pray, "God, keep us safe..." and as soon as I said the word "safe", it was gone.
-The train noise faded away, and the pressure in my ears subsided.
-Later, Heather reported that she had said the same prayer at that same time.
+I began to pray, "God, keep us safe..." but by the time I got to the word "safe", the tornado was gone.
+The train noise faded, and the pressure in my ears subsided.
+Heather later told me she had said the same prayer at the same time.

 We cautiously got up and looked out the windows.
 The tornado had passed, but the storm continued.
 We surveyed the area as lightning flashes illuminated the neighborhood.
 During one flash, I spotted a tree branch lying on the ground, about 20 feet from the apartment.
 I pointed it out to Heather the next time the sky lit up.
 As far as I knew, that was the worst of the damage.
 I would soon learn just how wrong I was.

-The next episode was the most bizarre event of the night.
+What happened next is hard to understand.
 The phone rang.
 Heather picked it up and said "Hello?" but there was no one on the other end.
 Or, rather, there was someone, but they were calling another party.
 The phone kept ringing on that end.
 Finally, the other person picked up the phone.
 The woman who had made the call said, "You've got to get over here quickly.
 Half the side of our house is gone."